pantakanch/Burger-Restaurant-Database/README.md

 # Restaurant-Database

-Design a database schema of the restaurant following these tables
+Design a database schema for the restaurant with the following tables
 - customers
 - invoice
 - orders